LatitudeAdjustment/auth1/README.md

 Sign Out, Log out
 Sign Up, Register

-Shouldn't both words be capitalized?
+Shouldn't both words in these phrases be capitalized?